 Tip No. 6: for urban sketchers

 The refillable Schmincke Liner marker pens are fantastic for Aero Color Professional Inks.
-The liners come with six different size tips and are ideal for sketching on the go!
+The liners are avilable in six different size tips and are ideal for sketching on the go!
 They can easily be re-filled with liquid colour and you can fill them with your favourite custom mixes of inks.

 Schmincke Aero Color Professional Inks at Jackson’s Art

-Click on the underlined link to go to the Schmincke Aero Color Professional Inks on the Jackson’s Art Supplies website.
+Click on the underlined link to go to the current offer on the Schmincke Aero Color Professional Inks on the Jackson’s Art Supplies website.

 Postage on orders shipped standard to mainland UK addresses is free for orders of £39.